-- The disk status is Available, Error, Expansion failed, Restoration failed, or Rollback failed. - The disk is not locked by any service. - The shared disk has been detached from all its servers.
+- The disk status is Available, Error, Expansion failed, Restoration failed, or Rollback failed. - The disk is not added to any replication pair in the Storage Disaster Recovery Service (SDRS).
+For any disk already added to a replication pair, you need to first delete the replication pair and then delete the disk. - The disk is not locked by any service. - The shared disk has been detached from all its servers. - Yearly/Monthly disk: